 Skip to main content

-Chrome AI Playback: Deligtful, Wild and Disconcerting
+Chrome AI Playback: Delightful, Wild and Disconcerting

 Chrome's Android mobile browser has added an AI overview feature that generates marketing content on the fly for web pages.